hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/586_125_shuddhananda.md

 to Calcutta."
 He will do as he pleases.

-At Almora, every evening Achyutananda gathers the people together and reads to them the Gita and other Shâstras.
+At Almora, every evening Achyutananda gathers the people together and reads to them the Gita and other Shāstras.
 Many residents of the town, as also soldiers from the cantonment, come there daily.
 I learn also that he is appreciated by all.